smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/CONVERT_USING_SYNTAX.md

 ## __3. CONVERT Examples__

 ### __3.1 Image vectorization using `Color_descriptor` algorithm__
-The example below uses the color feature extraction model created in [Transform Unstructured Data(CREATE TABLE)](/en/how-to_guides/ThanoSQL_query/CREATE_TABLE_SYNTAX/) to store the vectorized results as a new column to the "color_descriptor_table_test" table.
+The example below uses the color feature extraction model created in [CREATE TABLE](/en/how-to_guides/ThanoSQL_query/CREATE_TABLE_SYNTAX/) to store the vectorized results as a new column to the "color_descriptor_table_test" table.

 ```sql
 %%thanosql